 Five overdriven Argon isotope lasers provide an even distribution of photon arcs with only a brief charge cycle between shots.
 The Phoenix is particularly useful when the skies become congested.

 A large payload of vertically launched land-attack cruise missiles.
-Although accuracy is low, exceptional terrain contour matching radically reduces premature expiry due to landscape obstruction.
+Although accuracy is low, exceptional topography-matching radically reduces premature expiry due to landscape obstruction.

 Air tier 2 (in development):